Road hierarchy: Autoroutes

-Routes Communales

-In general, each settlement in France is a Commune - akin to a British Civil Parish.
-This most local level of government is responsible for maintaining all the local roads, which are numbered with a letter C prefix.
+In general, each settlement in France is a commune – akin to a British civil parish.
+This most local level of government is responsible for maintaining all the local roads, which are numbered with a letter "C" prefix.
 Except in major towns and cities, where their numbers are usually not marked on signs, they are usually single-track and may be in a state of poor repair due to the large number of roads covered by populations as small as 10.

 Hungary

-Hungarian road categories are as follows: